-split ($size: Optional[int] = None, shuffle: bool = True) <math>\rightarrow$ Iterator[tianshou.data.batch.Batch] Split whole data into multiple small batches.
+split (size: int, shuffle: bool = True, $merge_last:$ bool = False) \rightarrow Iterator[tianshou.data.batch.Batch] Split whole data into multiple small batches.

-- size (int) if it is None, it does not split the data batch; otherwise it will divide the data batch with the given size.
-Default to None. - shuffle (bool) randomly shuffle the entire data batch if it is True, otherwise remain in the same.
-Default to True.
+- size (int) divide the data batch with the given size, but one batch if the length of the batch is smaller than "size". - shuffle (bool) randomly shuffle the entire data batch if it is True, otherwise remain in the same.
+Default to True. - merge_last (bool) merge the last batch into the previous one.
+Default to False.

-static stack (batches: List[Union[dict, Batch]], axis: int = 0) \rightarrow tianshou.data.batch.Batch Stack a list of Batch object into a single new batch.
+static stack (batches: Sequence[Union[dict, Batch]], axis: int = 0) \rightarrow tianshou.data.batch.Batch Stack a list of Batch object into a single new batch.

 For keys that are not shared across all batches, batches that do not have these keys will be padded by zeros.
 E.g.